Meeting the Community Where They Are: Why Faith-Based Listening Sessions Matter for ATTR-CM Awareness

 The Future of Faithโ€“Health Partnerships

-โ€œThe role of the church is unlimited,โ€ he said. โ€œWe can serve spiritually on Sunday and address health needs during the week.โ€
+Despite those challenges, he remains optimistic about the role faith institutions can play in improving community health. โ€œThe role of the church is unlimited,โ€ Bishop Carter explained. โ€œWe can serve spiritually on Sunday and address health needs during the week.โ€

 A Call for Continued Engagement